 Ensure you are using Chrome or Firefox

-(Internet Explorer, Edge and Safari don’t support WebRTC…yet)
+(Internet Explorer, Edge and Safari don’t fully support WebRTC…yet)

-If you have problems connecting by web call, the best choice may be to simply close the web call window to connect a different way, such as by phone, webcast, or Skype.
+If you have problems connecting by web call, the best choice may be to simply close web call to connect a different way, such as by phone, Broadcast (webcast), or Skype.
 Otherwise, you may miss several minutes of your event trying to troubleshoot web call.

 Another "quick fix" is to try using a different web browser, i.e., if you first tried with Chrome, try Firefox instead, and vice-versa.

 A final thing to keep in mind is to make sure you don’t have too many other applications open as they might interfere with your seminar in unexpected ways.

 Make sure you click 'allow' or 'always allow' to access your microphone/camera.